dy/piezo/docs/r&d.md

   . (a,b,c,d) = (a,b,..cd)
   . (a,..bcd) = e → a=e[0], bdc=e[1..]

-## [x] Groups: always-flat? yes, but pipe function accounts for number of args in mapper
+## [x] Groups: always flat? yes, but loop accounts for number of args in mapper

   * It seems nested grouping creates more syntax confusion than resolves, like `..combs | a -> comb(a,b,c) |> a,b -> a+b`.
     - not clear if that's supposed to pass a group or a single value.